ReSurfEMG/ReSurfEMG/README.md

 -   **config:** Configure all paths for data analysis
 -   **data_connector:**  Converter functions for various hardware/software and the TMSisdk lite module
 -   **helper_functions:** General functions to support the functions in this repository
--   **machine_learning:** Run machine learning algorithms on arrays
--   **post-processing:** Calculate features from the respiratory data:
-      - entropy
-      - area under curve
-      - time under curve
-      - slope
-      - peak in breath
-      - variability
-      - SampEn adapted from nolds package
--   **pre_processing:** Process the raw EMG signal
+-   **pre_processing:** Process the raw respiratory EMG signal
-      - ecg-removal: ICA and gating
-      - envelope: RMS and smoothers
       - filtering: cutters, low-, high- and bandpass, notchfilter, computer power loss
+      - ecg-removal: independent component analysis (ICA) and gating
+      - envelope: root-mean-square (RMS), average rectified (ARV) and smoothers
+-   **post_processing:** Aspects of pre-processed the respiratory EMG data:
+      - moving baselines
+      - event detection: find pneumatic and EMG breaths, on- and offset detection
+      - features: area under the curve, slope, area under the baseline
+      - quality assessment: signal-to-noise ratio, end-expiratory occlussion manoeuvre quality, interpeak distance, area under the baseline, consecutive manoeuvres, bell-curve error
 -   **visualization:** Show powerspectrum
+-   **data_classes:** Store and process EMG and ventilator data in an object-oriented way.

 ### Folders and Notebooks

 Our [guide to notebooks](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/notebooks_guide.md) is under construction.
 To look around keep in mind the following distinction on folders:

+dev:
+- These notebooks are used in feature development and debugging by core members of the ReSurfEMG team.
+They can provide a basic example how to use some of the functionality.

+open_work:
+- This folder contains experimental work by core members of the ReSurfEMG team that is not deployed yet.

 researcher_interface:
 - These are a growing series of interactive notebooks that allow researchers to investigate questions about their own EMG data
-  - ⚡ Important: in almost all data there will be a time difference between EMG signals and ventilator signals.
-You can pre-process to correct for this lead or lag with the notebook called lead_lag_mismatch_upsample.

-open_work:
-- This folder contains experimental work by core members of the ReSurfEMG team (Dr. Eline Mos-Oppersma, Rob Warnaar, Dr. Walter Baccinelli and Dr. Candace Makeda Moore)

 ### Data sets